 Michaele has performed as the soprano soloist for the Pearl Beach Opera in the Arboretum, as part of the Pearl Beach Music Festival with Apsara and as guest artist for the Special Olympics.
 A graduate with distinction from the Sydney Conservatorium of Music Opera School, Michaele has a Masters in Applied Science, researching breathing techniques for opera singers from the University of Sydney and a B.A. in Performances Studies, Languages and Australian Literature.
 Her research in breathing was presented in Paris at the International Congress of Voice teachers.

-Recently Michaele premiered the song cycle 'Brackish Songs' (a new work by composer Christopher Sainsbury) and the first live performance of Schubert's Erlking with an award winning sand animation by Californian animator Benny Zelkowicz.
-Michaele is one of 10 participants selected from around the world to take part in a Breathing Coordination for performers course held in Los Angeles this August.
+Michaele premiered the song cycle 'Brackish Songs' (a new work by composer Christopher Sainsbury) and the first live performance of Schubert's Erlking with an award winning sand animation by Californian animator Benny Zelkowicz.
+Michaele is one of 10 participants selected from around the world to take part in a Breathing Coordination for performers course held in Los Angeles.

 We seek to inspire our Central Coast community to engage in and value music as an integral part of life through comprehensive music education and artistic endeavour.